jhauf/IglooGarageSale/README.md

 `avatar.js`: this script constructs the `Item` elements

 ### Future Directions

 - I would like to add sound effects to the game in the future
-- I would also like to leave the animate broken items on the floor if they fall
+- I would also like to animate the items breaking on the floor